 Map-Me uses a custom "Multi-Point-and-Attribute" data format, whereby each individual dot of paint is stored independently in the database, and is linked to several attributes.
 Please see the Huck et al. (2014) paper (below) for more information.

-Jonny is a Research Associate at the 'Imagination Lancaster' design lab at Lancaster University.
-He has extensive experience in geospatial software development and cartographic design, and his interests include vague geographical objects and novel approaches to cartography.
+Jonny is a Lecturer in Geographical Information Science at the University of Manchester.
+He has extensive experience in geospatial software development and cartographic design, and his interests include the representation of vague geographical entities and novel approaches to cartography.
 He is the lead software developer for Map-Me.

 Steve is a Geographer and Senior Lecturer at the University of Leeds.
 He has 25 years' experience in the field of GIS and multi-criteria evaluation with special interests in wild land, landscape evaluation and public participation.
 He has worked extensively on the development of wild land mapping and evaluation methodologies and has tested and applied these across a variety of locations and spatial scales including Scotland, England, Britain, Europe, and the USA.

 Alan joined Forest Service Research in 1988 and has directed the social science program both before and since transformation of the US Forest Service Wilderness Research Work Unit to the Aldo Leopold Wilderness Research Institute.
 Alan has represented the Leopold Institute three times on Fulbright appointments (Finland, Russia and Brazil), serves on the Editorial Board of the International Journal of Wilderness, and he represents the Leopold Institute and partner agencies on the Executive Committee of the World Wilderness Congress.